-A lot of our readers — quiet sorts — don’t need to win the lottery to buy whatever handgun tickles their fancy.
+A lot of our readers don’t need to win the lottery to buy whatever handgun tickles their fancy.
 Otherwise, high-end gunmakers wouldn’t exist.
-But judging from the comments underneath reviews of $1k and up firearms, it seems some of you would need a radical change in financial circumstances to buy in.
-No shame in that.
-And no shame in owning these three astoundingly good handguns . . .
+But judging from the comments underneath reviews of just about every $1000-and-up firearm we publish, it seems some of you would need a radical change in financial circumstances to buy lay out four figures for a firearm.

 TTAG’s resident war hero Jon Wayne Taylor is our go-to 1911 guy.
 He’s shot a few.
 Reviewed a bunch.
 None of the 1911’s Mr. Taylor’s held in his XXL mitts has found more favor than Bill’s Custom Automatics Master Grade 1911.
 [Click here to read the review.]

 The MG 1911 is not a flashy piece.
 Nor is Mr. Bill a famous maker — outside the rarefied air of people who know about such things.
 What captivated Mr. Taylor: the gunmaker’s fanatical attention to detail and flawless workmanship.
 Strike that.
 It’s the 1911 astounding accuracy.